10 minute read

 The modern consumer has the option to create their own customer journey according to their preferences at all points.
 This means that customers can choose their preferred mode of communication at any stage as per their needs.

-When a consumer is forced to use only one channel or has to start again every time they switch channels, it negatively affects their experience.
+When a consumer is limited by a single channel of communication or has to start again every time they switch channels, it negatively affects their experience.
 This might also result in lesser conversions.

-Let us now look at how we can use this customer support for better service delivery.
+Let us now look at how we can use this customer support for better delivery of services.

 Map your customers’ journey